Comment cirer un skiff?

 More

-19 years 2 weeks ago #30848 by roblynn
+19 years 7 months ago #30848 by roblynn

 Je recherche de l'information sur le processus de cirer les safrans, les dérives et la coque de skiff.
 En particulier, comment déterminer si je dois utiliser un "rubbing compound" en premier avant d'appliquer un "polish".
 J'ai recherché de l'information sur l'application des produits maritimes 3M et StarBrite, malheureusement je n'ai trouvé que de l'information sur les produits seulement.